Do I Need to Hire a Living Trust Lawyer?

 A trust can be revocable or irrevocable.
 Most people choose a revocable trust because they want to retain the power to revoke or amend it.

 living trust is a trust used to manage property while you are still alive.
-A testamentary trust is a trust that is created through a will.
+A testamentary trust is a trust created through a will.
 It only becomes effective after the person who made the will dies.

-How Do I Make a Living Trust?
+How Do I Create a Living Trust?

 A living trust document usually starts with a very basic template and includes the following information:

-Your next step is to fund the trust.
-This involves transferring ownership of property to the trust.
-Real estate will require a deed, and you should re-title other assets in the trust's name.
-You also can add a provision to a will that makes the trust the beneficiary of any assets you fail to place in your trust or name in your will, but these assets will go through probate and will not transfer to the trust immediately.
+You also can add a provision to a will that makes the trust the beneficiary of any assets you fail to place in your trust or name in your will.
+These assets, however, will go through probate and will not transfer to the trust immediately.

 Who Should Be the Trustee?